Synone/fsnd-capstone-project/README.md

 - Add new book to database
 - Returns: A message confirm added book successfully, and status code 201
-- Request Arguments: A json represent the book data
+- Request Payload: A json represent the book data

 ```json
 {